The Coronavirus Survival Guide for Thyroid Patients

 Wherever you find your recipes, it’s a good idea to avoid inflammatory foods, focus on nutrient density, and do your best to avoid processed junk food and sugary treats.

-If you’re unable to go to the store, you can look into grocery delivery or pickup options.
+If you’re unable to go to the store, you can utilize grocery delivery or pickup options.

 Our Top 10 Most Nourishing Comfort Food Recipes for Right Now: